rowan-schaefer/design/readme.md

 #### Design resources for non-designers
-All free!
-If you like a tool, click the “buy me a coffee” button
+If you like/use a free tool a lot, click the “buy me a coffee” button!

 Tl;dr